rpcorr/mega-menu/README.md

 A. Ensure the navigation is accessible when users interact with it using a keyboard and a screen reader

-B. Screen readers announcing whether the selected menu item is a sub-menu and how to open it by use of aria labels
+B. Screen readers announce whether the selected menu item is a sub-menu and how to open it by use of aria labels

 C. Toggle submenus containers have aria-expanded attributes and are either set to false (closed) or true (open)